 Diabetes Complications: The Risks You Face

+- Heart disease, heart attack, heart failure, and stroke risks are doubled.
 Heart disease and stroke cause at least 65% of deaths from diabetes.

 - Major eye complications (diabetic retinopathy) are linked to blood vessel problems in the eyes.
 Diabetes is a leading cause of preventable blindness; cataracts and glaucoma are also common.

 - Reduced blood flow to nerves and high blood sugar results in nerve pain, burning, numbness (peripheral neuropathy).

 - Serious leg and foot infections, even gangrene and amputation, are due to poor blood circulation, lack of oxygen and nutrients to tissue, and nerve damage.